openghg/openghg/notebooks/tutorials/local/Modifying_and_deleting_data.md

 result.update_metadata(uuid=uuid, to_update=bad_metadata)
 ```

+Let's check the domain

 ```{code-cell} ipython3
 result.metadata[uuid]["domain"]
 ```

+Using `view_backup` we can check the different versions of metadata we have backed up for each `Datasource`.

 ```{code-cell} ipython3
 result.view_backup()
 ```

+To restore the metadata to the previous version we use the `restore` function.
+This takes the UUID of the datasource and optionally a version string.
+The default for the version string is `"latest"`, which is the version most recently backed up.
+We'll use the default here.

 ```{code-cell} ipython3
 result.restore(uuid=uuid)
 ```

+Now we can check the domain again

 ```{code-cell} ipython3
 result.metadata[uuid]["domain"]
 ```

+To really make sure we can force a refresh of all the metadata from the object store and the `Datasource`.

 ```{code-cell} ipython3
 result.refresh()
 ```

+Then check again

 ```{code-cell} ipython3
 result.metadata[uuid]["domain"]